 Two-Dimensional Silk Fibroin Films: Synthesis and Electronic Applications

-In a recent article published in Science Advances, researchers conducted an in-depth study on the development and characterization of two-dimensional silk fibroin films derived from the natural silk of the Bombyx mori silkworm.
-This research explores the potential of these silk films, particularly in electronics, due to their unique structural properties and biocompatibility.
+In a recent article published in Science Advances, researchers conducted an in-depth study on the development and characterization of two-dimensional silk fibroin films derived from the natural silk of the Bombyx mori silkworm, utilizing advanced techniques such as atomic force microscopy (AFM), nano–Fourier transform infrared spectroscopy, and scanning Kelvin probe microscopy (SKPM).
+These methods enabled the detailed analysis of the films' structural, morphological, and electronic properties at the nanoscale.

 Two-Dimensional Silk Fibroin Films: Synthesis and Electronic Applications